You first need to select the object you wish to investigate. Select one of the following in the APT Tree Editor:

 and source catalogs.

 If you want to save the footprint or retrieve the image, then select the dataset you want in the Data Info Frame.
 Selecting FoV in stack will put the footprint in your Aladin stack.
-Selecting Load will put the preview image into Aladin.
+Selecting Load will put the jpeg image into Aladin.
 If you want to access the full FITS image, then copy the URL in the Data Info frame to your browser.

 Note that the data available here are the individual datasets.
 In the HLA, you also have access to the enhanced data products, such as the combined (e.g. multi-drizzle) data, and source catalogs.